-In the 2021 edition, the IEA Secretariat obtained new data for the period 2010 - 2018 from the Système d'Information Energétique de l'Union Economique et Monétaire Ouest-Africaine (SIE UEMOA).
+In the 2021 edition, the IEA Secretariat obtained new data for the period 2010 - 2018 from the Union Economique et Monétaire Ouest-Africaine (UEMOA).

 2002 and 2012 fuelwood production and input to charcoal production, as well as charcoal production are official Ministère des Mines et de l'Energie data.
 2003-2011 are estimated using official growth rate.
-From 2013 onwards, time series are based on SIE-UEMOA published data.
+From 2013 onwards, time series are based on UEMOA published data.

-Data for 2019 are estimated on a trend based on the latest figures published by AFREC.
+Data for 2021 are estimated on a trend based on the latest figures based on data collection from CEDEAO-ECOWAS and UEMOA.